zopefoundation/zopetoolkit/source/about/coreextra.rst

 Extra libraries
 ---------------

-Surrounding the Zope Framework core libraries a large number of other libraries exist that are developed in association with the Zope Framework.
-These libraries integrate with the Zope Framework and make use of the Zope Framework.
-They are often maintained by developers that are also Zope Framework developers, and similar development practices are used.
+Surrounding the Zope Toolkit core libraries a large number of other libraries exist that are developed in association with the Zope Toolkit.
+These libraries integrate with the Zope Toolkit and make use of the Zope Toolkit.
+They are often maintained by developers that are also Zope Toolkit developers, and similar development practices are used.

 We will call these libraries "extra".
 Libraries in the extra group are